zeromq/zproject/README.md

     One file to rule them all

-The following build environments are currently supported:
+At least the following build environments are currently supported:

-* autotools
+* Autotools
-* cmake
+* CMake
-* mingw32
+* Mingw32
 * Android
-* vs2008
-* vs2010
-* vs2012
-* vs2013
-* vs2015
+* Visual Studio

-Thanks to the amazing ZeroMQ community, you can do all the heavy lifting in C and then easily generate bindings in the following languages:
+Thanks to the ZeroMQ community, you can do all the heavy lifting in C and then easily generate bindings in the following languages:

 * Java (JNI)
 * Python